“DeMon” – Debug + monitor (system controller), pronounced “Demon”

 A special NFC "Card cartridge" will have an NFC reader (via I2C with IRQ), a hardware reset, and a MicroSD card slot for game "cache".
 The NFC card can have the web location or ID of the game and unique serial number, it could transfer the data and do future loads from the Micro SD in the card slot.

 Pins A and 15 on the cartridge will extend further than others.
-The cartridge has been designed so that a “ROM” cart can be a simple single sided PCB (the letter side), the other side being for enhanced cartridges.
+The cartridge has been designed so that a “ROM” cart can be a simple single sided PCB (the letter side), the other side being for enhanced "Pulse" cartridges.
 The port also allows in-circuit programming of the DeMon chip (the boot system).

 Neopixels